daannoordenbos/daannoordenbos.github.io/_posts/2022-03-04-Queueing Problem.md

 $$= \lambda E[R^2]E[S_0]+(1+\lambda E[R])^2V[S_0]$$

 The computation of this variation looks straightforward, but one can easily make a mistake in this calculation.
 When I first tried computing this variance I got the correct result but I used some Illegal steps.
-Being thorough is important however since probability is hard and miscalculation can easily be made.
+Being thorough is important however this can be especially hard when doing probability calculations since they can be very unintuitive.
 With some algebra we get that

 $$C^2_{s} = C^2_{s_0} + \frac{\lambda E\left[R^2\right]\left(1+\lambda E[R]\right)^2}{E[S_0]}$$